British Cartoonists' Association: History

-The BCA was co-founded in the 1966 by a number of cartoonists including Ken Mahood, who drew cartoons for Punch Magazine, The Times and the Daily Mail, and John Jensen.
+The BCA was co-founded in the 1966 by a number of cartoonists including Kenneth Mahood, who drew cartoons for Punch Magazine, The Times and the Daily Mail, and John Jensen.

-Among its current members is the cartoonist Oliver Preston, chair of the Cartoon Art Trust which owns and operates the Cartoon Museum.
-Also a member is the cartoonist Sally Artz, who has served as vice-president; Sally was also a founder member of the Cartoonists' Club of Great Britain.Nicola Jennings is the current chair of the British Cartoonist's Association.
+Among its current members is the cartoonist Oliver Preston, President of the Cartoon Art Trust which owns and operates the Cartoon Museum.
+Also a member is the cartoonist Sally Artz, who has served as vice-president; Artz was also a founder member of the Cartoonists' Club of Great Britain.